-The Net Investment Income gross of policyholder share amounts to 3.7 CHF millions in the traditional, i.e. not linked business and to 9.7 CHF millions in the unit-linked business.
-The investment income of both business lines is in line with the expectation and reflects the current market situation.
+The Investment Result Gross of Policyholder Participation amounts to 6.3 CHF millions in the traditional and to 28.1 CHF millions in the unit-linked business.
+The investment income of both business lines is in line with the expectation and reflects the improved current market situation in comparison to YE 2016, particularly in the equity market and for the EUR Bond Portfolio.